daveydee33/contact-keeper/README.md

 - `Alerts` -- context and components.
 Added and tested on Register component
 - User Registration - with check/alert if user already exits
 - Authentication -- load user and set token.
 Works with Register component only.
 Can refresh page and token/user info still in state
+- Login - functionality, similar to register.
+-